Statement of Community Involvement

 6.1 Nine of the Greater Manchester authorities (including Oldham) are working on the production of a joint plan titled 'Places for Everyone Joint Development Plan Document'.
 Places for Everyone will provide the overarching framework to strategically manage sustainable growth and development across the conurbation over the next twenty years or so.

 6.2 Principally, Places for Everyone will identify the housing numbers and employment floorspace needs and associated infrastructure requirements as well as identifying the key allocations and broad opportunity areas where this growth should be focussed.
-Further information on the preparation process for Places for Everyone can be found on the homepage.
+Further information for Places for Everyone can be found by searching on the GMCA homepage.

 6.3 Consultation on Places for Everyone is carried out on a joint basis and is in line with the Town and Country Planning (Local Planning) (England) Regulations 2012 and the nine districts' Statements of Community Involvement.